Status: Nature Conservation Marine Protected Area (Nature Conservation MPA)

 The East of Gannet and Montrose Fields MPA lies to the east of Scotland within a relatively shallow sediment plain.

-The majority of the seabed within the MPA is dominated by sands and gravels, which are the preferred habitat of the ocean quahog (Arctica islandica).
+About half the seabed within the MPA is dominated by sands and gravels, which are the preferred habitat of the ocean quahog (Arctica islandica).
 These animals can live for more than 400 years and are one of the longest living creatures on Earth.
-The MPA also includes a band of offshore deep sea mud.
+The MPA also includes a substantial area of offshore deep-sea mud dominating the south-east half of the MPA.
 Many types of worm and mollusc live buried in the mud and provide an important food source for fish.